grey-software/wssc/README.md

 **👤 AG**: As a resident of Pakistan, I see garbage thrown illegally and burned recklessly.
 Despite my personal efforts to ameliorate the problem, there has to be a larger, coordinated effort that involves the municipal and WSSCs corporations that are responsible for collecting garbage along with water sanitation issues accordingly.

+## Objectives

+The main objectives of our proposed system are as follows:

+- To Build a Complaint management system for WSSCM.
+- To integrate with their existing system (Odoo-MIS).
+- To equip citizens with a functional and convenient app to file complaints.

 ## 👁️ Vision

 Citizens will have a mobile app with which they can: